Trewaters/soar/public/help/sequences/create-sequence.md

 - "Full Body Strength Builder"
 - "Hip Flexibility Journey"

-### Add Series to Sequence
+### Add Flow to Sequence

-Autocomplete search component to find and add series (flows) to your sequence.
+Autocomplete search component to find and add flow (flows) to your sequence.

 **Search Features:**

-- **Smart Filtering** - Type to search series by name
+- **Smart Filtering** - Type to search flow by name
-- **Organized Sections** - Series grouped by "Mine" (your series) and "Alpha" (curated series)
+- **Organized Sections** - Flow grouped by "Mine" (your flow) and "Alpha" (curated flow)
 - **Search Icon** - Visual indicator for the search field
-- **Instant Add** - Click any series to add it to your sequence immediately
+- **Instant Add** - Click any flow to add it to your sequence immediately

 **How to Use:**

 1. Click the search field
-2. Type a series name (partial matches work)
+2. Type a flow name (partial matches work)
 3. Browse results organized by Mine/Alpha sections
-4. Click a series to add it
+4. Click a flow to add it
-5. Series appears in "Your Sequence" list below
+5. Flow appears in "Your Sequence" list below

 ### Your Sequence List

-Interactive numbered list showing all series added to your sequence.
+Interactive numbered list showing all flow added to your sequence.

 **Display Features:**

-- **Numbered List** - Series numbered in practice order (1, 2, 3...)
+- **Numbered List** - Flow numbered in practice order (1, 2, 3...)
-- **Series Count** - Shows total count "(3 series)" in the heading
+- **Flow Count** - Shows total count "(3 flow)" in the heading
-- **Delete Buttons** - Red trash icon next to each series
+- **Delete Buttons** - Red trash icon next to each flow
-- **Empty State** - Helpful message when no series are added yet
+- **Empty State** - Helpful message when no flow are added yet

 **Managing Your List:**

-- **Add Series** - Use search above to add more series
+- **Add Flow** - Use search above to add more flow
-- **Remove Series** - Click delete icon to remove unwanted series
+- **Remove Flow** - Click delete icon to remove unwanted flow
-- **Order** - Series are practiced in the order added (cannot reorder after adding)
+- **Order** - Flow are practiced in the order added (cannot reorder after adding)
-- **No Duplicates Warning** - Can add same series multiple times if needed
+- **No Duplicates Warning** - Can add same flow multiple times if needed

 ### Poses Preview

-Detailed view of all poses in the currently selected series from your sequence.
+Detailed view of all poses in the currently selected flow from your sequence.

 **Preview Features:**

-- **Series Name Header** - Shows which series poses belong to
+- **Flow Name Header** - Shows which flow poses belong to
 - **Pose List** - Complete list with English and Sanskrit names
 - **Alignment Cues** - Brief inline cues appear in parentheses if available
-- **Navigation Controls** - Arrow buttons and counter when multiple series added
+- **Navigation Controls** - Arrow buttons and counter when multiple flow added

 **Navigation:**

-- **Previous Button** (left arrow) - View poses from earlier series
+- **Previous Button** (left arrow) - View poses from earlier flow
-- **Series Counter** - Shows "2 of 5" position indicator
+- **Flow Counter** - Shows "2 of 5" position indicator
-- **Next Button** (right arrow) - View poses from next series
+- **Next Button** (right arrow) - View poses from next flow
 - **Disabled States** - Arrows gray out at sequence boundaries

 **Purpose:**

 - Preview poses before finalizing sequence
-- Check flow between series
+- Check flow between flow
 - Verify pose order and transitions
-- Review alignment cues for each series
+- Review alignment cues for each flow

 ### Description Field